Chart Color Schemes

 Liverpool - East's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Liverpool - East's health outcomes show excellent results, particularly for younger age groups who have a very low prevalence of common health conditions.
-Approximately 49% (~10,010 people) have private health cover, lower than the national average of 55.3%.
+Liverpool - East's health outcomes data shows excellent results, with younger cohorts experiencing low prevalence of common health conditions.
+Approximately 49% of its total population (~10,010 people) has private health cover, lower than the national average of 55.3%.

-Mental health issues and asthma are the most prevalent conditions in the area, affecting 5.7% and 5.2% of residents respectively.
-A total of 79.4% declare themselves completely free from medical ailments, compared to 76.4% across Greater Sydney.
-The area has an elderly population (aged 65 and over) of 11.1% (2,267 people), lower than the 12.8% in Greater Sydney.
-However, health outcomes among seniors require more attention than those in the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 5.7 and 5.2% of residents respectively.
+A higher proportion of residents, 79.4%, report being completely clear of medical ailments compared to Greater Sydney's 76.4%.
+The area has a lower percentage of seniors aged 65 and over at 11.1% (2,267 people) than Greater Sydney's 12.8%.
+However, health outcomes among seniors require more attention despite being above average.

 Frequently Asked Questions - Health